 It is enacted by the General Assembly as follows: 1 SECTION 1.
 Sections 23-24.9-2, 23-24.9-3, 23-24.9-9, 23-24.9-10, 23-24.9-10.2, 23-2 24.9-15 and 23-24.9-20 of the General Laws in Chapter 23-24.9 entitled "Mercury Reduction and 3 Education Act" are hereby amended to read as follows: 23-24.9-2.
-Findings. -- The general assembly has found and hereby declares that: 4 5 (1) Mercury is a persistent and toxic pollutant that bioaccumulates in the environment; 6 (2) Mercury deposition has proven to be a significant problem in the northeastern United States: 7 8 (3) Consumption of mercury-contaminated freshwater fish poses a significant public 9 health threat to the residents of Rhode Island; 10 (4) In order to address these real threats to public health and the environment, the state 11 has been and should continue to actively cooperate with other states in the region to help 12 minimize harm resulting from mercury in food, soil, air and water; 13 (5) According to a 2004 study by the U.S. environmental protection agency titled 14
+Findings. -- The general assembly has found and hereby declares that: 4 5 (1) Mercury is a persistent and toxic pollutant that bioaccumulates in the environment; 6 (2) Mercury deposition has proven to be a significant problem in the northeastern United States: 7 8 (3) Consumption of mercury-contaminated freshwater fish poses a significant public 9 health threat to the residents of Rhode Island; 10 (4) In order to address these real threats to public health and the environment, the state 11 has been and should continue to actively cooperate with other states in the region to help 12 minimize harm resulting from mercury in food, soil, air and water; 13 (5) According to a 2004 study by the U.S. environmental protection agency titled

-- "International mercury market study and the role and impact of U.S. environmental policy," more than ten percent (10%) of the estimated mercury reservoir in the United States is in thermostats; - (6) In 1998, thermostat manufacturers, General Electric, Honeywell, and White Rodgers 16 17 established the thermostat recycling corporation "(TRC)", a non-profit corporation to facilitate 18 recycling of mercury thermostats nationwide.
+- (5) According to a 2004 study by the U.S. environmental protection agency titled "International mercury market study and the role and impact of U.S. environmental policy," more than ten percent (10%) of the estimated mercury reservoir in the United States is in thermostats; - 16 (6) In 1998, thermostat manufacturers, General Electric, Honeywell, and White Rodgers 17 established the thermostat recycling corporation "(TRC)", a non-profit corporation to facilitate 18 recycling of mercury thermostats nationwide.
 The TRC originally operated solely through